Quick Facts & FAQS · Camp Ravencliff

 Q. What if my child becomes homesick?

 Hot Tip - You can help reduce homesickness in a number of ways: Speak to your camper about camp in a positive way.
 Many campers don't even think about being nervous, scared or sad until and adult says to them "There's no need to be nervous, scared or sad."'
-Share with your camper fun stories from when you were a camper.
+If you went to camp, share fun stories from when you were a camper with your child.
 Send a letter early, by the Friday before their session, so they get mail on their first day.
 Remember that often its harder for you to say goodbye to them than it is for them to say goodbye to you, so keep it all positive.
-We'll also be sending all of our first-time camp parents a free copy of the Secrets to Summer Camp Success DVD/CD pack that has been shown to cut homesickness intensity by an average of 50% in first-time campers.
+We'll also be sending all of our first-time camp parents digital access to the Secrets to Summer Camp Success video that has been shown to cut homesickness intensity by an average of 50% in first-time campers.
 We also encourage you to check out www.campparents.org/homesickness to get started on how to prepare. and the book, Homesick and Happy by Michael Thompson.

 Q. What are the safety guidelines for swimming in the river?

 A. During the campers' camp tour on arrival day, they will participate in a swim skill check with one of our certified lifeguards.
 Based on their ability, they will be given a wristband denoting their swim level.
 Campers are not allowed to enter the river without their wristband.
 The river is only open during specified times.
 During these times we have certified waterfront lifeguards on duty at a ratio of at least 1:25.
 In addition we have a "shore guard" on duty to assist with any issues that may arise on shore or to assist the lifeguards as needed.
 The swim area is roped off by the different swim levels and campers may not go beyond their level.
-Cabin groups may also participate in activities in the river, but must have a certified lifeguard with them to do so (in most cases this is their cabin counselor).
+Cabin groups may also participate in activities in the river, but must have a certified lifeguard with them to do so.